jbidari15/Mission-Accomplished/README.md

 > Set up mLab to use MONGODB_URI as mongoose.connect(process.env.MONGODB_URI || "mongodb://localhost/abc")

-> As we know that we have to run "npm run build" in create-react-app during production so that it compiles everything together into one   place, static assets, all JavaScript, etc .but with heroku following line of code will perform the operation and run our server file     with node once it's built.Add the folloing line of code to package.json :
+> As we know that we have to run "npm run build" in create-react-app during production so that it compiles everything together into one   place, static assets, all JavaScript, etc .but with heroku following line of code will perform the operation and run our server file     with node once it's built.Add the following line of code to package.json :
 >"scripts": {
     "start": "node server.js",
     "heroku-postbuild": "cd client && npm install --only=dev && npm install && npm run build"